kaymen99/google-maps-lead-generator/README.md

 - **Contact Detail Extraction** – Automatically finds emails, social media profiles, and more
 - **Smart Web Scraping** – Uses AI to navigate websites and extract relevant information
 - **Ready-to-Use Output** – Generates Excel files you can immediately use for outreach
-- **Multi-LLM Integration** – Choose any AI models like GPT-4.1, Claude or DeepSeek to run you search
+- **Multi-LLM Integration** – Choose any AI models like GPT-4.1, Claude or DeepSeek to run your search

 ## **How It Works**